Table of Contents

 - The Rework percentage for that date

-- The total number of code changes analyzed
+- The total number of classified code changes analyzed

-Daily values are calculated independently per bucket and do not average to produce the headline value.
+Values are calculated independently for each time bucket.
+The daily percentages are not averaged to produce the headline value.

 Why This Metric Is Useful